maelishere/Labyrinth/README.md

     Channels.Direct - not guaranteed

-    Channels.Irregular - not guaranteed but not in order
+    Channels.Irregular - guaranteed but not in order

-    Channels.Ordered - not guaranteed in order
+    Channels.Ordered - guaranteed in order

 ### Network Scenes